pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

-The greatest threat to a dynasty is not market competition, regulatory change, or economic downturnâ€”it is internal conflict.
+The greatest threat to a Legacy is not market competition, regulatory change, or economic downturnâ€”it is internal conflict.
 The adage "shirtsleeves to shirtsleeves in three generations" exists because most families fail to govern themselves as effectively as they govern their businesses.

 **Volume VI: Family Governance & Succession** provides the constitutional framework for the OHU-PNR family.
 It transforms a group of related individuals into a disciplined, aligned, and high-performing governing body.